 The February Self-Care Roundup

 Some inspiration from the Self-Care Saturdays theme over at our public Facebook PageTaking time for self-care in your day and week, from a few minutes here to 30 minutes to several hours at a time, are drops of water into your resilience bucket.
 A full resilience bucket makes it easier to weather the storms of life and work.
-A half-full or empty bucket provide little defense or support when the storms hit and make it easy to get swept away or feel like you are drowning.
+A half-full or empty bucket provides little defense or support when the storms hit and make it easy to get swept away or feel like you are drowning.
 Fill your bucket, minutes or seconds at a time.
 Make regular drops or cups of self-care into your bucket part of your daily and weekly routine (habits) to keep it closer to full.
 Consider the following categories of self-care when you are filling your bucket:

 - Movement: any movement from walking, hiking, dancing, tai chi, bicycling, swimming, or other forms of active movement and exercise